openresty/lua-resty-core/lib/ngx/ssl.md

 **context:** *any*

-Returns the client ip address in textual representation of the current SSL connection, only IPv4 is supported currently.
+Returns the client ip address in textual representation of the current SSL connection, only IPv4 is supported currently, returns empty string if using UNIX domain socket.

 The following code snippet shows how to delay TLS handshake to mitigate a kind of TLS handshake attack(eg: close connection immediately after handshake completed):